johnprovazek/spotifycoasters/README.md

 - Once the script is complete look through the output for any errors and look through the [secrets.json](./data/secrets.json) file to verify all the fields are populated correctly.

 ### Common Errors
-- If you used a link and not the local server for the redirect uri your access token and refresh token request might have resulted in an error.
-This is due to the Authorization code expiring.
+- If you used a link and not the local server for the redirect uri your access token and refresh token request might have resulted in a timeout error due to the Authorization code expiring.
 You might have got a response such as *{'error': 'invalid_grant', 'error_description': 'Authorization code expired'}*.
-If this is the case, run the script again and quickly copy the code in the address bar and enter it in the script.
+If this is the case, run the script again and quickly copy the code in the address bar and enter it in the script at the prompt.
 - If the script is hanging something was likely messed up in the localhost setup.
 In the terminal first try entering *Ctrl + C*.
 If the script is still hanging you likely just need to visit the localhost server and that will kill the script.
 For example if your redirect uri was "http://localhost:8000" visit that site in a browser.
 - If the Spotify.exe path wasn't correct you may get a *the system cannot find the file specified* error.
 If this is the case you will need to modify your Spotify.exe path.
 - If you had multiple Spotify applications open when you ran [setup.py](./scripts/setup.py), you may have an incorrect **DEVICEID** in the file [secrets.json](./data/secrets.json).
 If this is the case you just need to change the **DEVICEID** field in the file [secrets.json](./data/secrets.json).
 When [setup.py](./scripts/setup.py) was ran it will have outputted the list of devices connected to your personal Spotify account.
 Use that list of devices to determine the correct **DEVICEID** to put in the file [secrets.json](./data/secrets.json)

 ### NFC Tags and Spotify Setup
 - Next open [nfc_spot.json](./data/nfc_spot.json).
-This file is a mapping of the NFC tags to the Spotify media we would like to play.
+This file is a mapping of the NFC tags to the Spotify media you would like to play.
 Here's an  example of what the [nfc_spot.json](./data/nfc_spot.json) could look like:
     ```
     {
         "0415914a403916": { "context_uri": "spotify:album:0pquf1NcG9FdiypBPwICu9"},